kruschid/typesafe-routes/README.md

 <details>
   <summary>Relative routes</summary>

+  ### Relative routes

   - You can create relative routes by prefixing a route segment with an underscore `_` within the `render` method's path argument.
-  - The relative path returned by default begins without a leading `/` character and excludes any route segments specified before the `_`.
+  - The relative path returned begins without a leading `/` character and excludes any route segments specified before the `_`.
   - You can modify this default behavior using a custom renderer.
 Refer to the customization section for more examples.

   ``` ts